2727 SW Snyder Blvd, Ankeny, IA 50023

 New stormwater drainage pipes were added to several areas along the corridor.

+As part of the design services provided by our firm, it was discovered that the storm sewer system that serves the west end of the project area had substantial deficiencies.
+The poor condition of the system had led to numerous cases of stormwater backing up into residences during periods of heavy rain.
+An upgrade to a portion of the existing storm sewer system was necessary to minimize the recurring flooding issues, as well as new manhole lining to reduce infiltration.
 A geotechnical pavement analysis was completed on the existing roadway.
 This included obtaining pavement cores and performing an analysis of the subbase and subgrade.
 The results determined the base materials were stable and in quite a good condition on the east end of the roadway, while the western portion of the project area was found to be in poor condition.
 With that in mind, it was determined that a complete reconstruction of the roadway would be required for the west end section.
 The east end, however, would receive a cost-savings “crack and seat” method, followed by a Hot Mix Asphalt (HMA) overlay.

 “Crack & Seat” Roadway Rehabilitation Method Limits Disruptions & Reduces Expenses